-Born in Manchester, England.
-Chris studied ecology at the Universities of Lancaster and Calgary.
+Chris studied ecology at the University of Lancaster and University of Calgary.
 After traveling around Europe and Australasia he worked as a guide in the Peruvian Amazon.
-In 1999, he moved to Japan for what he thought would be a brief stint teaching English.
-His initial interest in the country changed to a deep fascination which inspired his travels around Japan.
-Nearly a decade after his arrival, he now lives on the island of Okinawa, where he works as a writer, photographer and lecturer.
+In 1999, he moved to Japan, and now lives in Motobu on the island of Okinawa.
+He works as a photographer, travel writer, and lecturer.

 He hopes that his articles and images will inspire others to visit Japan, or bring back fond memories to those who have made their own journeys through the land of the rising sun.

-Chris shoots with the medium format Pentax 67II system.
-It results in a heavy travel bag, but the huge transparencies are outstanding.
-He uses Fuji Provia and Velvia films for their fantastic color and exceptionally fine grain.
+Until 2010 Chris shot with the medium format Pentax 67II system.
+It resulted in a heavy travel bag, but the huge transparencies were outstanding.
+Travel67.com gets its name from the years spent with this camera.

-Since June 2010, he also uses the Pentax 645D medium format digital system.
-This gives him the resolution and image quality of medium format with the faster workflow of digital.
+He now uses the Pentax 645z medium format digital system.
+This gives him the resolution and image quality of medium format film with the faster workflow of digital.

 4K video footage is shot with the Sony A7SII.